 What is pelvic floor physical therapy (PT)?

-You may have heard interchangeable names such as pelvic floor physical therapy, women’s health physical therapy, pelvic physical therapy, pelvic physiotherapy, and pelvic PT, and they all refer to the same physical therapy specialty.
+You may have heard interchangeable names such as pelvic floor physical therapy, women’s health physical therapy, pelvic physical therapy, pelvic physiotherapy, and pelvic health PT.
+These all refer to the same specialty: working with symptoms that involve the abdomen, pelvis, hips, low back, tailbone, and the nerves that travel from the low back into the legs.

 What is the pelvic floor?